atahoseini/PinewoodTask/README.md

 - **POST /Customer/add**: Add a new customer.
 - **POST /Customer/edit**: Edit an existing customer.
 - **POST /Customer/delete**: Delete a customer by ID.

-Swagger documentation is available for all API endpoints when running the API project.

 ### 2. Razor Pages
 - **Index**: Display all customers in a table with options to add, edit, and delete.